 - Compliance: an individual conforms to gain a reward or avoid a punishment, and this may involve keeping their own beliefs to themselves

 - Identification: conforming in order to support a definition of the self in relation to a person/group that are seen favourably

 - Internalization: an individual adopts group behaviours and beliefs because they are congruent with the individual’s own beliefs and values

-Conformity is influenced by a variety of factors, including culture, gender, and group size.
-Brain-based factors may be involved.
+A variety of factors influence conformity, including culture, gender, and group size.
+Brain-based factors may also be involved.
 Older people are less likely than younger people to conform.
 Initially, I found this a bit surprising, since younger people have a reputation of being more rebellious, but thinking of it from a peer pressure perspective it makes more sense.